 “Glee: The 3D Concert Movie” is a concert documentary about the Glee Live!
 In Concert!
 Tour.
 It features stars from the hit television show “Glee,” including Lea Michele, Cory Monteith and Chris Colfer, and offers concert footage and a peek at the cast members’ lives.

-According to Billboard, the concert grossed $40.8 million from 40 sold-out concerts between May 21 and July 3, 2011.
+According to Billboard, the concert grossed $40.8 million from 40 sold-out concerts.
 On the contrary, this movie, which was released August 12, debuted at No. 11 its opening weekend, averaging just $2,922 and ending the first week with $8.6 million in ticket sales.
-From there, the numbers grew increasingly dismal.
+From there, numbers grew increasingly dismal.
 Over its seven-week run, the movie reached about $11.9 million in U.S ticket sales.

-“The 3D Concert Movie” earned more than $18 million, so Fox was able to turn a profit.
-However, the movie was a huge disappointment by many accounts.
+Fox was able to turn a profit as the movie cost $9 million to make, but the movie was a huge disappointment by many accounts.